Skip to main content

 Completion of this program will fulfill the prerequisites for the Anatomic Pathology Board Certification Examination by the American College of Veterinary Pathologists.

-NC State trains anatomic pathology residents through two programs:
+NC State trains anatomic pathology residents through a 3-year traditional residency program:

-Our Traditional Residency Program provides advanced training in veterinary anatomic pathology and prepares residents for diverse career opportunities.
+Our 3-year Traditional Residency Program provides advanced training in veterinary anatomic pathology and prepares residents for diverse career opportunities.
 This program builds a solid foundation in pathology training and allows residents to explore diverse areas of pathology specialization, to build unique expertise, and to create a competitive career portfolio in an area of pathology they love.
-Trainees are encouraged to pursue post-residency MS or PhD advanced degrees that match their career goals.
+Residents are trained in an apprenticeship style under eight boarded anatomic pathologists, while rotating through necropsy and biopsy services, where residents encounter a great breadth of species (e.g., dogs, cats, equine, ruminants, exotics, aquatics, zoo) and cases.
+Training on service is supplemented by a variety of rounds including histopathology seminar, gross image rounds, gross necropsy rounds, journal club, and other specialty rounds.
+Residents are supported to pursue special areas of interest and develop unique expertise through externship opportunities, workshops, conferences, specialized service, and research projects.
+Trainees are encouraged, if interested, to pursue post-residency MS or PhD advanced degrees that match their career goals.

 NOTE: This residency does NOT participate in the residency matching program VIRMP.
 Applications typically open in July and close the following October (see below).